VJAMM Historical Timeline in Reverse (click on images to enlarge, or visit the Gallery page for more photos)

 Venice Peace and Freedom Party collects hundreds of names of Venice residents on a petition in support of the marker, and sends them to then-Councilmember Ruth Galanter, who was moved to the East Valley by the Los Angeles City Council before she could take any action.

-Former LA City Councilmember Ruth Galanter at 2015 VJAMM Fundraiser at Hama Sushi in Venice.
-Galanter told of her successful motion to cede City property to the Manzanar Committee for what would become the Manzanar Historic Site off Highway 395 between Lone Pine and Bishop.
+Former LA City Councilmember Ruth Galanter at 2013 VJAMM Fundraiser at Hama Sushi in Venice.
+Galanter told of her successful motion to cede city property to the Manzanar Committee for what would become the Manzanar National Historic Site off Highway 395 between Lone Pine and Bishop.